Who is “Kennewick Man,” also known as “The Ancient One”?

-The court designated that the Burke Museum, the Washington State museum, was the most suitable neutral place for the safekeeping of the Kennewick Man remains.
+The court designated that the Burke Museum, the Washington State Museum of Natural History and Culture, was the most suitable neutral place for the safekeeping of the Kennewick Man remains.

 On October 16, 1998, the Burke Museum signed a Memorandum of Agreement for Curatorial Services with the Northwestern Division, United States Army Corps of Engineers.
 This agreement was setup to provide for the care of the human remains known as Kennewick Man.
 As part of this agreement, the Burke provides and maintains safeguards for the security and environment of the human remains and associated records.
 The Burke has met, and continues to meet, these obligations.

 No, the Kennewick Man remains are not on display.
 They are in a private, secure location at the Burke Museum.

 What studies were conducted using the remains?